Application Deadline - February 1

-The ASM Undergraduate Research Fellowship (URF) is aimed at highly competitive students who wish to pursue graduate careers (Ph.D. or MD/Ph.D) in microbiology.
-Students will have the opportunity to conduct full time research at their home institutions with an ASM member and present research results at the ASM General Meeting the following year.
+The ASM Undergraduate Research Fellowship (URF) is aimed at highly competitive students who wish to pursue graduate careers (Ph.D. or M.D./Ph.D.) in microbiology.
+Students will have the opportunity to conduct full time research at their home institutions with an ASM member and present research results at ASM Microbe the following year.

 - Work with faculty mentors who are ASM members and who are employed at the students home institutions, and

-- Submit a research abstract for presentation at the 2014 ASM General Meeting.
-(Should the opportunity to present research at the General Meeting conflict with graduation, then applicants should contact ASM).
+- Submit a research abstract for presentation at the 2018 ASM Microbe Meeting.
+(Should the opportunity to present research at the Microbe Meeting conflict with graduation, then applicants should contact ASM).

 - Be involved in a research project,